HedgeDocs/HedgeDocs.github.io/docs/guides/hedgehog-engine/blueblur/levels/importing-collision.md

 ![Havok converter settings](assets/importing-collision/havok_converter_window.png)

 Next, you'll need to unpack original level's file which is located in the root of .cpk file (for example: <code style="color: green;">#ghz200.ar.00</code>).
-Unpack it, and drop your collision file.
-Open <code style="color: green;">"Terrain.stg.xml"</code>, find RigidBodyContainer, and paste here your collision's name with ".phy" at the end and save it.
+Unpack it with HedgeArcPack, and drop your collision file.
+Open <code style="color: green;">"Terrain.stg.xml"</code>, find RigidBodyContainer, and paste here your collision's name without the extension and save it.

 ![Rigid Body Container](assets/importing-collision/rigid_body_container.png)

 By the way, you can turn on <code style="color: green;">Collision Render</code> to see your collision in-game.

-Pack this archive and drop it in your mod's folder.
+Pack this archive using HedgeArcPack and drop it in your mod's folder.

 Root folder: